 The City of Melbourne has received multiple submissions from relevant parties to work in partnership to enable Melbourne as a leader in digital urban technology innovation with a focus on the internet-of-things (IoT) and new networking technologies such as 5G.

 In 2018, we ran a series of workshops with key external stakeholders that identified opportunities and challenges in harnessing the potential of 5G and IoT in Melbourne.
 More information on this is provided in the current context section below.

 The workshops identified that the introduction of 5G in particular creates a great opportunity for us to work together with relevant parties to explore the benefits of 5G and IoT in a testbed environment to understand and solve city challenges.
 Testbeds will allow us and relevant parties to ‘test and learn’ in a managed environment, and help inform an ideal and preferred future where 5G and IoT create mutual benefit for the city; the people who live, play, work and visit our municipality; and the parties that deliver these services.

-We intend to run a number of emerging technology testbeds over 2019 and beyond.
+We are running a number of emerging technology testbeds over 2019 and beyond.
 The Expression of Interest (EOI) process that ran in March 2019 was for Testbed 1, which will focus on 5G and IoT and will be the first testbed of its kind in Melbourne.
 Testbed 1 will focus on governance; data collection, sharing and storage; and infrastructure placement and design.
-It will commence end of March 2019 and culminate in an opportunity to engage and educate the public about the benefits of 5G and IoT at Melbourne Knowledge Week (MKW), which will run from 20 to 26 May 2019.
+It will commence end of March 2019 and culminate in an opportunity to engage and educate the public about the benefits of 5G and IoT at Melbourne Knowledge Week (MKW), which runs from 20 to 26 May 2019.
 MKW is our unique annual festival for a smart and innovative city, where we engage all Melburnians to explore, discuss and ideate our future together.

 As a starting point, Testbed 1 will address the following challenges: